justinbangerter/glyphicons-free-sprites/README.md

 Using a Subset of Icons
 -----------------------

-By default, all glyphs are commented out from glyph/glyphicons.scss.

-You may open preview/glyphicons.html in a browser to preview the icons to help you pick the ones you like.
+You may open glyph/glyphicons.html in a browser to preview the icons.

-To enable an icon, uncomment it from glyph/glyphicons.scss and run watch.sh.
+To disable an icon, comment it out of glyph/glyphicons.scss and run watch.sh.

-Once compiled, you can drop the glyph folder into your project and include glyph.css
+Once compiled, you can drop the glyph folder into your project and include glyphicons.css